jandermoreira/versionchanges/README.md

 # versionchanges
-An easy way to keep version changes in a document
+This is a package to record changes in a document.

-# Not working; working in progress!
+This code is $\textsf{\large\color{red}under development}$ and it's not ready for the general public.